Moose Factory

 Moose Factory is a community in the Cochrane District, Ontario, Canada.
 It is located on Moose Factory Island, near the mouth of the Moose River, which is at the southern end of James Bay.
 It was the first English-speaking settlement in lands now making up Ontario and the second Hudson's Bay Company post to be set up in North America after Fort Rupert.
-On the mainland, across the Moose River, is the nearby community of Moosonee, which is accessible by water taxi in the summer, ice road in the winter, and chartered helicopter in the off-season (break-up or freeze-up).

-A private company also offers freighter-canoe ferry service across the Moose River.
-As of 2020, the MV Niska 1 ferry was operating between Moosonee and Moose Factory, carrying passengers and vehicles.

-The settlement is mainly inhabited by the Cree, but the hospital that provides healthcare services to the people of the island and surrounding area (collectively known as the Weeneebayko Area Health Authority) employs a diverse group of people.
+The settlement is mainly inhabited by the Moose Cree of Moose Cree First Nation, (Note: ᒨᓱᓂᔨ ᐃᓕᓕᐗᒃ môsoniyi ililiwak; formerly Moose Factory Band of Indians) the northern two-thirds of the island being governed by the First Nation as the Factory Island 1 reserve.
+However, Weeneebayko General Hospital, which provides healthcare services to the people of the island and surrounding area, lies outside of the reserve lands and employs a diverse group of people.
+In all, the community has between 2,300 and 3,900 residents as of 2026.

-The term "Factory" refers to the jurisdiction of a factor (a business agent or merchant in charge of buying or selling) of the Hudson's Bay Company.
+The term "factory" refers to the jurisdiction of a factor (a business agent or merchant in charge of buying or selling) of the Hudson's Bay Company.